wethod/learning-center-source/content/glossary/index.md

 ### Bluesky

-It represents the value you think that you are missing in order to reach the hypothetical overall value.
+It represents the value you think that you are missing in order to reach an hypothetical overall value.

 ### Budget Consumption